 It is the responsibility of the sponsor to monitor the requirements of the agreement for compliance with the CACFP requirements.
-First-occurrence meal disallowances will be taken at the CACFP monitoring reviews in the following instances when:
+First occurrence meal disallowances will be taken at the CACFP monitoring reviews in the following instances when:

-- ➤ There is no or inadequate processed food documentation, such as CN labels. - There are no production records. - > The production records indicate that the caterer did not provide enough food to meet the minimum portion requirement.
+- ➤ There is no or inadequate processed food documentation, such as CN labels. - > There are no production records. - ➤ The production records indicate that the caterer did not provide enough food to meet the minimum portion requirement.

-A Daily Meal Receiving Log and a Meal Communication and Credit Log are available in this manual and at www.health.mo.gov/cacfp under Forms for sponsors to document the date and time food was received at the center, food temperatures, and any problems with the foods received.
+A Daily Vended Meal Receiving Log and a Vended Meal Communication and Credit Log is available in this manual for sponsors to document the date and time food was received at the center, food temperatures, and any problems with the foods received.

-The procedures for the informal and formal bid processes are available on the CACFP website at http://health.mo.gov/cacfp - Food Service Management Contracts.
+The procedures for the informal and formal bid processes are available on the CACFP website at: http://health.mo.gov/cacfp - Food Service Management Contracts.
 These include:

-- ➤ Bid Packet for Contracts \$250,000.00 or less - ► Bid Packet for Contracts greater than \$250,000.00 - Annual Extension for Contracts greater than \$250,000.00 - Sponsor Agreement with a School or Affiliated Organization
+- ➤ Bid Packet for Contracts \$250,000.00 or less - ➤ Bid Packet for Contracts greater than \$250,000.00 - ➤ Annual Extension for Contracts greater than \$250,000.00 - Sponsor Agreement with a School or Affiliated Organization

-MISSOURI DEPARTMENT OF HEALTH AND SENIOR SERVICES COMMUNITY FOOD AND NUTRITION ASSISTANCE (CFNA) CHILD AND ADULT CARE FOOD PROGRAM (CACFP) FOOD PRODUCTION RECORD
+MISSOURI DEPARTMENT OF HEALTH AND SENIOR SERVICES COMMUNITY FOOD AND NUTRITION ASSISTANCE (CFNA) CHILD AND ADULT CARE FOOD PROGRAM (CACFP)

+PRODUCTION RECORD